baaraban/InstaWaves/README.md

 https://github.com/OlegYurchik/pyInstagram - this is a repository which was the starting point for scraping functionality implementation.
 #Usage
 You can use this code, as you wish.
 I don't want to improve this project. <br>
 There is definitely a lot of things to improve.
-You can automate wave processes, implement a decent payment system or just get rid of things like consts.py files, etc.<br>
+You can automate wave processes, implement a decent payment system, decouple admin and user functionality or just get rid of things like consts.py files, etc.<br>
 If you can make some money on this, I would appreciate if you contact me, but that's definitely not obligatory.<br>
 Initially, this project was made for one of my clients, but he appeared to be not the most pleasant one.
 Paolo, if you are reading this, you are a complete douche.<br>
 Please don't worry about stuff like API keys or something like that.
 It can't harm anyone and I am just to lazy to delete it.<br>